 |

 To say that Absinthe Blind have elements in common with their fellow Champaign, Illinois space-rockers Hum would be an understatement as both utilize sweeping guitars and distorted melodies to completely overwhelm the listener, but to say that Rings has any glaring similarities to You'd Prefer An Astronaut or Downward Is Heavenward would also be completely off base.
-Hum's primary songwriter Matt Talbott actually recorded the tracks for Rings but the album doesn't come across as syrupy as some of his past engineering works like Shiner's The Egg.
-Instead Rings boasts a very full, rich sound of otherworldly guitars that are perfectly balanced with the intricate synthesizer melodies and the crisp indie rock percussion to an end that is quite remarkable when taken in with perspective.
 Continue

 Of late, there has been a lot of attention drawn to their sixth album (and only studio effort that was a double-album), 1975's Physical Graffiti.
 While most fans will point to "Stairway To Heaven" as being the most influential Led Zeppelin tune, other critics have looked towards "Kashmir" as being the ultimate song that defined the band.
 Whatever side of the fence you stand on, there's no denying that Physical Graffifi is a highwater mark for a band who prided themselves on excellence.
 Continue

 How fitting that Whigs' singer Greg Dulli is an aspiring actor and filmmaker as well as a rock musician.
 Since the Sub Pop years, he's conjured a theatrical image for the Whigs" through their old-fashioned suit uniforms and B-side covers of soul tunes such as "The Dark End of the Street" and "Come See About Me" as the baddest, blackest band in Eddie Vedder's white alt-rock world.
-Like Quentin Tarantino, who swiped blaxploitation trappings for his oeuvre, Dulli used his R&B image to separate the Whigs from the flanneled hordes in the early 90s, and this has carried Dulli and crew's bad-boy street cred since.
 Continue

 His first 'have-at-it' try; it's got only two of his own compositions ('Talkin' New York', a funny spoken commentary on his being received in Big Apple, and 'Song To Woody' which could be regarded as a kinda 'dedication' of his entire creativity to that ol' man folker), but you even hardly notice - they sound oh so derivative from the rest of the folk stuff he's covering on here.
-In fact, this album is not very significant musically, but it sure provides a lot of insight into Bob's roots: after listening to it a few times you begin to understand all those incessant country and folk cliches of which his early acoustic albums are chock-full.
-Songs like 'Highway 51 Blues' were certainly the inspiration for 'Highway 61 Revisited', and I've always thought the melody of 'It's Alright Ma' was pure Dylan until I've heard its origins on this LP.
 Continue

 Monarch- The Grandeur That Was Rome